kpaas-io/kpaas/README.md

-# kPaaS
+# KPaaS

-kPaaS is a tool for deploying Kubernetes clusters, operating Kubernetes clusters, and managing software lifecycles in Kubernetes clusters.
+KPaaS is a tool for deploying Kubernetes clusters, operating Kubernetes clusters, and managing software lifecycles in Kubernetes clusters.

 ## Quick Start